 Despite the similarities, there are important distinctions to be made between these two positions.
 Here are the responsibilities of an account manager.
 They should:

-- Make sure that their customers get the products and services they want
+- Make sure that their customers get the products and services they need

-- Take on several existing accounts, visit the clients linked with those accounts, and help the account teams better understand how to properly delight their clients
+- Take on several existing client accounts and help the account teams better understand how to properly service their clients

 - Forecast and solve the demands by their great communication and problem-solving skills